dspinellis/cscout/README.md

 and refer to the issue in your commit.
 Avoid gratuitous code changes.
 Ensure that the tests continue to pass after your change.
+If you're fixing a bug or adding a feature related to the language, add a corresponding test case.
 * Before embarking on a large-scale contribution, please open a GitHub issue.